felixig/py-fuzzy-anomaly-norm/README.md

 Codes and experiments used for the paper:
 **Interpreting and Unifying Anomaly Scores with Antagonistic Fuzzy Sets**

-To respect the original authorship datasets are not included.
-They are openly available in the ADBench repo:
+Datasets are not included in this repo to respect the original authorship.
+They are anyway openly available in the ADBench repo:
 [https://github.com/Minqi824/ADBench/tree/main/adbench/datasets/Classical](https://github.com/Minqi824/ADBench/tree/main/adbench/datasets/Classical)

 Tested with **Python 3.9.6**